-- Use our resources for flyers and bookmarks, or make your own using the “One Book, Many Communities” logo.
+- Use our resources for promotional images, or make your own using the “One Book, Many Communities” logo.
 The templates include space for you to add the date and location information for your event.

 - Create a Facebook group and/or event page.
 Email us the link so we can post a link on our main Facebook page.

 - Tweet and Instagram using the hashtag #lap1book.
 If you tag us (@Librarians2Pal), we will retweet!